Powerful. intuitive. engaging.

 A solution is needed to specifically address this significant niche, to empower and transform the burden of curation into a seamless and powerful experience.

-This is the gap of users is who I chose to focus this project on.
+This is the gap of users the project was focused on.

 Defining the target